docker/docs/docker-for-windows/faqs.md

 Docker for Windows supports symbolic links (symlinks) created within containers.
 Symlinks resolve within and across containers.
-Symlinks created elsewhere (e.g., on the host) do not work.
+Symlinks created outside of Docker do not work.

 To learn more about the reasons for this limitation, see the following discussions: